Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 We will now move on to **selectable widgets**, which tend to be the most complex and powerful widgets in mousetrap.

 All selectable widgets have on thing in common: their multiple children are managed by a **selection model**.
 This model is a list of widgets.
 For each widget, the model will keep track of whether that widget is currently selected.
-If it is, a graphical element will be added to the selectable widget that indicates to the user which item(s) are currently selected.
+If it is, a graphical element will be added to the selectable widget that indicates to the user which item(s) are currently selected:

 ![](../assets/list_view_selected.png)

 Modifying the model will modify the selectable widget, and modifying the selectable widget will modify the model.
 In this way, the two are linked, similar to how `Adjustment` works.
 We use `select!` and `unselect!` to change the selection manually, while `get_selection!` returns a vector with one or more of the selected items indices.

-`SelectionModel` has a signal `selection_changed`, which is emitted anytime an item is selected or unselected in any way.
+`SelectionModel` has signal `selection_changed`, which is emitted anytime an item is selected or unselected in any way.
 This signal requires the signature
 ```
 (::SelectionModel, position::Integer, n_items::Integer, [::Data_t]) -> Nothing
 ```
 Where `position` is the new index of the changed item (1-based), while `n_items` is the number of currently selected items.

 Each model has an associated property called the **selection mode**, which is expressed by the enum [`SelectionMode`](@ref).
-This governs how many items can be selected.
+This governs how many items can be selected at one time:

 | `SelectionMode`           | Number of Items |
 |---------------------------|-----------------|